 Term Definition Active Authentication Security mechanism defined in [PKI] option by which means the MTRD's chip proves and the inspection system verifies the identity and authenticity of the MTRD's chip as part of a genuine MRTD issued by a known State of organization.
 Agreement This term is used in the current PP in order to reflect an appropriate relationship between the parties involved, but not as a legal notion.
 Application note Optional informative part of the ST containing sensitive supporting information that is considered relevant or useful for the evaluation or use of the TOE.
 Audit records Write-only-once non-volatile memory area of the travel document's chip to store the Initialisation Data and Pre-personalisation Data.
 Authenticity Ability to confirm that the travel document itself and the data elements stored in were issued by the travel document Issuer Basic Access Control (BAC) Security mechanism defined in [PKI] by which means the travel document's chip proves and the basic inspection system (with BAC) protects their communication by means of secure messaging with Document Basic Access Keys (see there) based on MRZ information as key seed and access condition to data stored on travel document's chip according to LDS.
-Basic Inspection System with Basic Access Control protocol (BIS-BAC) A technical system being used by an official organisation 24 and operated by a governmental organisation and verifying correspondence between the stored and printed MRZ.
+Basic Inspection System with Basic Access Control protocol (BIS-BAC) A technical system being used by an official organisation and operated by a governmental organisation and verifying correspondence between the stored and printed MRZ.
 BIS-BAC implements the terminal's part of the Basic Access Control protocol and authenticates itself to the travel document using the Document Basic Access Keys drawn form printed MRZ data for reading the less-sensitive data (travel document details data and biographical data) stored on the travel document.
 See also par.
 1.2.5; also [PKI].
-Basic Inspection System with PACE protocol (BIS-PACE) A technical system being used by an inspecting authority 25 and verifying the travel document presenter as the travel document holder (for ePassport: by comparing the real biometric data (face) of the travel document presenter with the stored biometric data (DG2) of the travel document holder).
+Basic Inspection System with PACE protocol (BIS-PACE) A technical system being used by an inspecting authority and verifying the travel document presenter as the travel document holder (for ePassport: by comparing the real biometric data (face) of the travel document presenter with the stored biometric data (DG2) of the travel document holder).
 BIS-PACE implements the terminal's part of the PACE protocol and authenticates itself to the travel document using a shared password (PACE password) and supports Passive Authentication.
 A technical system being used by an inspecting authority and verifying the ePass presenter as the ePass holder (for ePassport: by comparing the real biometrical data (face) of the ePass presenter with the stored biometrical data (DG2) of the ePass holder).
 The Basic Inspection System with PACE is a PCT additionally supporting/applying the Passive Authentication protocol.
 Biographical data (biodata) The personalised details of the travel document holder appearing as text in the visual and machine readable zones of and electronically stored in the travel document.
 The biographical data are less-sensitive data.
 Biometric reference data Data stored for biometric authentication of the travel document holder in the travel document as (i) digital portrait and (ii) optional biometric reference data (e.g. finger and iris).
-Card Access Number A short password that is printed or displayed on the document.
-The CAN is a oemalto [×] Reference D1278599 Release (Printed copy not control version before using) 1.1p led: verify the genalo Classification Level Public Pages 92
+Card Access Number (CAN) A short password that is printed or displayed on the document.
+The CAN is a non-blocking password.
+The CAN may be static (printed on the Passport), semi-static (e.g. printed on a label on the Passport) or dynamic (randomly chosen by the electronic travel document and displayed by it using e.g. ePaper, OLED or similar technologies), see [ICAO-TR-SAC]

-24 an inspecting authority; concretely, by a control officer 25 concretely, by a control officer
+&lt;sup>25 an inspecting authority; concretely, by a control officer concretely, by a control officer